-You can invest with Lending Club for as little as $1,000.
-Lending Club has several categories of loans that you can choose to invest in, from low risk to high risk.
+Peer to peer lending has several categories of loans that you can choose to invest in, from low risk to high risk.
 All of the borrower and loan details are shared before you select your investment.

 You can choose to invest in a 36-month maturity investment or a 60-month maturity investment.
 Loans in the A-grade category are the lowest risk.
 Loans in the F-grade category are the highest risk.

 Of course, the returns on the lower grade loans will be higher, and the returns on the higher grade loans will be lower.

 What we like: variety of risk levels to choose from, low minimum investment